Owez/yark/README.md

 ## Managing your Archive

-Once you've installed yark, think of a name for your archive and copy the target's channel id:
+Once you've installed Yark, think of a name for your archive and copy the target's channel id:

 ```shell
 $ yark new owez UCSMdm6bUYIBN0KfS2CVuEPA
 ```

-Now that you've created the archive, you can tell yark to download all videos and metadata:
+Now that you've created the archive, you can tell Yark to download all videos and metadata:

 ```shell
 $ yark refresh owez